 About Malibu

-Malibu is a female Golden Retriever almost 6 years old.
+Malibu is a female Golden Retriever about 6 years old.
 Carefully selected as a great representative of her breed, Sheri decided to make her part of their program.
 Sheri has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Uploaded health tests